 --tracks File containing the instructions to plot the tracks.
 The tracks.ini file can be given.
-If this is the case, multiple files will be created using a prefix the value of
+If this is the case, multiple files will be created.
+It will use the value of -outFileName as a template and put the coordinates between the file name and the extension.